tohagan/firebase-env/README.md

 const adminApp = admin.initializeApp();
 ```

-adminApp.options implements the `AppOptions` interface that server side project settings.
+adminApp.options implements the `AppOptions` interface that intended for server-side services.
-- `apiKey` and `messagingSenderId` are only required in clietn side apps.
+- `apiKey` and `messagingSenderId` are only required in client-side apps.

 ```
 //